Thursday, February 8, 2024

 By Jeffrey Weil

-From the beginning of the 20th century, Sarah Winchester has been maliciously battered by slander and hearsay, local gossip.
-Sarah and her mansion are not a mystery and there is no connection with the supernatural or the afterlife.
-There is no evidence to be found whatsoever.
+Sarah Winchester has been treated unfairly from the first news reports and gossip that occurred around 1900.
+Building such a large rambling house and being reclusive was considered eccentric, erratic, obviously the behavior of a lonely, guilt-ridden spiritualist.
+Sarah and her mansion are not a mystery and there is no evidence whatsoever in connection with the supernatural or the afterlife.
 So rather, I'd like to explore and share the facts versus fiction on this space.

-Not until 2010, with the detailed account of Sarah Winchester by Mary Jo Ignoffo, blasted a welcomed light on a life no one knew existed.
-The tourists only heard the guide script, there was no biography on Sarah.
-Until Ignoffo's book, Sarah's life and her house were basically a thrill ride.
+Not until 2010, did a detailed account of Sarah Winchester by Mary Jo Ignoffo, blast a welcomed light on a life no one knew existed.
+The tourists only heard the guide script; there was no biography on Sarah.
+When tours began, there was no real mention of spiritualism.
+The tour noted the earthquake damage only.
+In the 1950s the Family created an elaborate backstory for Sarah and turned the mansion into a popular attraction.
+Until Ignoffo's book, Sarah's life and her house were basically an amusement ride.

-In reality, Sarah Winchester was an educated, practical person.
+In reality, Sarah Winchester was an educated, artistic, practical person with a lot of business acumen.
 Being from New Haven, she witnessed first-hand what was happening in this country during the 1840s - 70s.
-Sarah grew up among progressive thinkers for the time, artisans, fine craftsman.
+Sarah grew up among progressive thinkers for the time, artisans, fine craftsman, businessmen.
 With the internet, facts are emerging more and more about the true life and experiences of Sarah Winchester.
 What actually happened is fascinating enough without the paranormal angle.
-For over 100 years the true facts about Sarah were hidden to keep the mystery alive.

 I believe there are more photographs to be found.
 They just have to be posted by someone.
 Hopefully, someone in the Winchester/Pardee family will share more information.
-This website is for information sharing, a collection of artifacts gathered through my own internet research through online archival documents.
+This website is for information sharing; a collection of images gathered through my own internet research through online archival documents.
+All images are gathered from the internet unless otherwise stated.

 If anyone has information regarding Sarah Winchester and/or the Pardee family, please leave a post and let's get the discussion going! 😀